flass/pantagruel/README.md

                       NOTE: to ensure proper parsing, it is strongly advised that any provided annotation was generated with Prokka
                       NOTE: to ensure uniform annotation of the dataset, it is advised to let Pantagruel annotate the contigs (calling Prokka)

-    -s|--pseudocore  integer or string, the minimum number of genomes in which a gene family should be present to be included in the pseudo-core genome, i.e. the gene set which alignments will be concatenated for reference tree search.
+    -s|--pseudocore  integer, float <=1.0 or string.
+The minimum number or fraction of genomes in which a gene family should be present to be included in the pseudo-core genome, i.e. the gene set which alignments will be concatenated for reference tree search.
-                       Only relevant when running task 'core'; a non-integer value will trigger an INTERACTIVE prompt for search of an optimal value.
+                       Only relevant when running task 'core'; a non-numeric value will trigger an INTERACTIVE prompt for search of an optimal value.
-                       Defaults to the total number of genomes (work with a strict core genome set).
+                       Defaults to the total number of genomes (strict core genome set).

     -t|--reftree     specify a reference tree for reconciliation and clade-specific gene analyses;
                        over-rides the computation of tree from the concatenate of (pseudo-)core genome gene during taske 'core'.